despresc/languagetag/README.md

 section](https://tools.ietf.org/html/bcp47#section-3.3) of the
 standard for the full details.

+## A brief overview of the package

+The BCP47-related modules are organized under the `Text.LanguageTag.BCP47` hierarchy.
+The main modules here are

+`Subtag`
+: Defines a compact representation of a BCP47 subtag.
+In a full tag, these can represent languages (`en`, `fr`, `cmn`, `ja`), scripts (`Latn`, `Hant`, `Cyrl`), and regions (`US`, `419`), among other things.

+`Syntax`
+: Defines an opaque `BCP47` type that represents well-formed (syntactically correct) tags according to the standard, and a `Text` parser for that type.

+`Registry`
+: Defines a `BCP47` type that represents valid tags according to the standard.
+It also exports enumerations for all of the different registered tags and subtags in the IANA registry, as well as their records and record lookup functions.

+`Validation`
+: Defines the `validateBCP47` function that attempts to validate `Syntax.BCP47` tags and return `Registry.BCP47` tags.

+`Canonicalization`
+: Defines functions that canonicalize valid BCP47 tags (replacing deprecated tags and extended language tags) according to the standard.
+It also defines more general tag linting functions that implement other recommendations in the standard, such as removing redundant script subtags and removing variant subtags with unsatisfied prefixes.

+`Quasi`
+: Defines quasi-quoters to construct statically-checked subtags and tags.
+The main `tag` quasi-quoter ensures that its input passes linting without any warnings, but there are also other, less strict, quasi-quoters in the module.

 ## Future

 The library may be updated in future to add support for other